How I Photograph a Golden Hour Landscape

 Great!
 So how do I exposure blend?

-There are many tools out there designed to blend exposures together, but the highest quality results (landscapes that are exploding of detail without the over-processed look) will be from Photoshop.
+There are many tools out there designed to blend exposures together, but the highest quality results (landscapes that are exploding with detail without the over-processed look) will be from Photoshop.

 There are many quick and automated ways to expand your tonal range and recover more detail in your photographs….such as using third-party programs like Photomatix or even “faking” an exposure blend by using just one raw file….

 However, like with most processing techniques, these shortcuts come at a cost of quality.
 There are very important reasons why myself and other landscape photographers continue to use Photoshop to blend brackets when there are quicker options out there….so I want you to understand why Photoshop is the best tool for exposure blending.

 I know how intimidating Photoshop and exposure blending can be….but actually, the workflow is quite simple (not to mention a lot of fun).
 You just need a mentor to explain the process to you step-by-step, which is why I created this field guide to get you on the right track.